Disease & Vaccine Information

 Five and a half percent of non-hospitalized children will develop long-term major respiratory consequences from pneumonia of any type and the risk is three times higher among children hospitalized with disease.

-One out of 100 children younger than five with bacteremia or sepsis (blood infection) will die from it.
+One out of 30 children with bacteremia or sepsis (blood infection) will die from it.
 The risk of death from pneumococcal bacteremia is also higher among elderly people.
-It is estimated that one out of every 15 children under five who develop pneumococcal meningitis will die from the infection.
+It is estimated that one out of every 12 children under five who develop pneumococcal meningitis will die from the infection.

 IMPORTANT NOTE: NVIC encourages you to become fully informed about Pneumococcal and the Pneumococcal vaccine by reading all sections in the Table of Contents , which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.